-www.PapaCambridge.com 7 Immediately after completing the oral tests, Centres should send to Cambridge the sample cassette(s)/ CD(s) along with completed MS1 and Oral Examination Summary Form(s).
+7. Immediately after completing the oral tests, Centres should send to Cambridge the sample CD(s) along with completed MS1 or signed print-out of the marks file and Oral Examination Summary Form(s).
 Please do not wait until the end of the assessment period before sending them.